timityjoe/iocs-handbook/contents/0_quick_setup/logistech_demo_install.rst

 Installation - Demo
 ===============================

-This guide outlines how to install and configure the Logis-Tech UE5 Simulation, integrated with the IOCS (Context Broker), Task Orchestrator, Templated Action Nodes, and Dashboard GUI.
+This guide outlines how to install and configure the UE5 Simulation, integrated with the IOCS (Context Broker), Task Orchestrator, Templated Action Nodes, and Dashboard GUI.

 Prerequisites
 ------------------